Client: "I want to rank for the keywords X, Y and Z."

 Say you sell refurbished Chris Craft boats.
 (For those of you who aren't boat enthusiasts, think James Bond or Indiana Jones and the Last Crusade.)
 Do you want to rank on the first page for the keyword "boat"?

 You get my point.
 Out of those 2.2 million searches, how many of those are searching for your specialized Chris Craft refurbished boats to buy?
+You want to rank for what keywords and search topics are relevant to your bottom line.

-Now we can get to the nitty gritty.
+Now we can get to the nitty-gritty.
 Finding the right keywords to rank for and drawing in the right traffic is now our focus.
 So, how does one determine what keywords are the right keywords?

 Once you've determined which keywords you're ranking for (both good and bad), you can start updating your website content to both strengthen the relevant keywords and weed out content that may draw in the wrong type of traffic.